 The educational program

-Centers that emphasize literacy, maths, science, and the atmosphere show the best educational outcomes, specifically in reading and mathematics, at age six.
-Open-ended concerns and modeling or scaffolding are necessary to a pupil’s cognitive development.
+At age six, centers that emphasize literacy, maths, science, and the atmosphere show the best educational outcomes, specifically in reading and mathematics.
+Open-ended concerns and modeling or scaffolding are necessary for a pupil’s cognitive development.

 One-on-one focus and group activities

-High-quality preschools balance one-one attention with team activities.
-Examples of activities include groups collaborating to fix an issue, finish a workout, contribute to a story, or an individual pupil working one-on-one with an adult.
+High-quality preschools balance one-on-one attention with team activities.
+Activities include groups collaborating to fix an issue, finish a workout, contribute to a story, or an individual pupil working one-on-one with an adult.

 Early literacy

-How young kids acquire early literacy and its oral language structure has gained educators’ and policymakers’ interest.
+How young kids acquire early literacy and its oral language structure has interested educators and policymakers.
 Research establishes four important principles of early literacy attainment:

 Oral language is the foundation for literacy growth.

 Oral language supplies children with a feeling of words and sentences and builds sensitivity to the audio system to ensure children obtain phonological awareness and phonics.
-Through their speech, kids show their comprehension of the meanings of words and written materials.
+Through their speech, kids comprehend the meanings of words and written materials.

 Supporting evidence

-Kids reared in households where parents supply abundant language, and literacy assistance does better in school than those who do not.
-Language poor households are most likely to make use of a fewer variety of words in their daily conversations, and the language environment is more likely to be controlling and vindictive.3.
+Kids reared in households where parents supply abundant language and literacy assistance do better in school than those without.
+Language-poor families are most likely to use a smaller variety of words in their daily conversations, and the language environment is more likely to be controlling and vindictive.3.

 Exposure to less usual, more sophisticated vocabulary (uncommon words) in the house connects to children’s vocabulary acquisition.
-Rare words are those that go beyond the common 8,500 most common words in the English language.4.
+Rare words go beyond the 8,500 most common words in the English language.4.